 With a combination of a few fabulous Alpine passes, lots of gentle cruising along wonderful coastal scenery, beautiful empty countryside, a museum and a couple of rest days along the way, we have catered for the preferences of everyone on this spectacular Giuliettta Register 40th anniversary tour.
 Average daily distance is 190 miles which is shorter than previous tours, helped by the train journey and overnight ferry crossing all contributing to a magnificent yet relaxing 2019 European tour!

-We will meet late afternoon of Sunday 16th June for a welcome dinner and a hotel close to the channel tunnel.
+We will meet on the afternoon of Monday 24 June for a welcome dinner and a hotel close to the channel tunnel.

-Thursday 20th – 189 miles : the first 60 miles out of Rijeka see us travelling south along the main motorway inland, before climbing the Dinarides massif and descending westbound to the Adriatic with stunning views of the Adriatic coastline and the Croatian islands beyond.
+Friday 28 – 189 miles : the first 60 miles out of Rijeka see us travelling south along the main motorway inland, before climbing the Dinarides massif and descending westbound to the Adriatic with stunning views of the Adriatic coastline and the Croatian islands beyond.
 From there, its a quick drive along the coast to Prizna where we’ll get the short ferry crossing to Pag island, famous for its barren moonscape scenery and a gentle drive south along the coast.
-We’ll cross the bridge at the souther part of Pag to rejoin the mainland and our overnight stop on the coast near Zadar.
+We’ll cross the bridge at the southern part of Pag to rejoin the mainland and our overnight stop on the coast near Zadar.
+8

-Monday 24th – 193 miles : leaving the ferry early in the morning we head inland to the hills of Umbria via Assisi Perugia and Lake Trasimeno.
-We then turn north, passing Arezzo before on the motorway before a final run through the hills to our hotel near Florence.
+Tuesday 2 – 193 miles : leaving the ferry early in the morning we head inland to the hills of Umbria via Assisi Perugia and Lake Trasimeno.
+We then turn north, passing Arezzo before on the motorway before a final run through the hills to our hotel in Florence.

-Saturday 29th – 241 miles.
-This is the only long day of the trip, starting with a route through the northern Alsace mountains and a chance to stop at the Struthof.
-This was the only wartime concentration camp located on French territory, and was used in particular for the incarceration of resistance fighters, Allied spies and POW escapees from across many European nations.
-As such, there is an interesting if macabre international history to this place, in what is now a well-organised museum in a peaceful setting.
-We will then continue north west to join the motorway close to Metz, before leaving it once again to enjoy fast, open country driving to our destination near Rethel, and a final group meal.
+Sunday 7 – 241 miles.
+This is the only long day of the trip, starting with a route through the northern Alsace mountains then take the motorway close to Metz, before leaving it once again to enjoy fast, open country driving to our destination in near Rethel, and a final group meal.